 Street art was once seen as rebellious, raw, and fleeting — a form of visual protest painted on the walls of urban neighborhoods.
 Today, it has broken through those boundaries to become one of the fastest-growing categories in the global art market.

-Works by artists such as Banksy, KAWS, and JR are not only showcased in major galleries but also acquired by leading museums and sold at prestigious auction houses.
+Works by artists like Banksy, KAWS, and JR are not only showcased in major galleries but acquired by leading museums and sold at some of the most prestigious auction houses on the planet.

 The market data supports this transformation.
-According to Artprice, the global turnover for urban and street art grew by more than 40% between 2018 and 2023, with auction records consistently being broken.
+According to Artprice, global turnover for urban and street art grew by more than 40% between 2018 and 2023, with auction records broken on a near-regular basis.

-The combination of strong demand, limited supply, and cultural significance has made street art an increasingly attractive investment category for collectors seeking both financial returns and cultural relevance.
+Strong demand, limited supply, and real cultural weight have made street art an increasingly attractive investment category for collectors who want both financial returns and cultural relevance.

 As Jeffery Deitch, former director of MOCA Los Angeles, once said: